COVID-19 — Where Do Laundromats Go From Here?

 - There’s been a coin shortage amid this pandemic, which has caused problems for more than 60% of us in the laundry industry.
 Offering alternatives — such as smartphone apps like customer app or the SpyderWash Credit Card Payment System — minimizes hassle for you and your customers during this time and may ultimately result in more business.

-- Even more importantly, cashless payment systems naturally minimize contact, making them safer and easier to use while COVID-19 is ongoing.
+- Even more importantly, cashless payment systems naturally minimize contact, making them safer and easier to use while COVID-19 was raging in our communities.
 They allow customers and employees to do more virtually or with a quick swipe, which limits the amount of time in-store, person-to-person contact, and the number of times people touch the machines themselves.
 They also reduce the germs spread via multiple people touching cash and coins.

-We’ve definitely seen a rise in alternative payment systems throughout 2020.
+We’ve definitely seen a rise in alternative payment systems since last year.
 If you’ve been considering adding debit/credit card or app-based payment options to your laundromat but haven’t moved forward yet, there’s never been a better or more prudent time.